-Event Store runs as a server, that clients can connect either over HTTP or using one of the client APIs.
-You can run both the open source and commercial versions, as either a single node, or a highly available cluster of nodes.
+Event Store runs as a server that clients can connect to either over HTTP or using one of the client APIs.
+You can run both the open source and commercial versions as either a single node or a highly available cluster of nodes.

-The open source version of Event Store is distributed as a console application.
+We distribute an open source version of Event Store as a console application.
 There are separate distributions for Windows on .NET and Linux/macOS on Mono.

-Unless passed a database option, Event Store will write to a new database created in the system’s temporary files path each time it is started.
+--db, Event Store writes to a new database created in the host system's temporary files path each time it is started.
 For more information on Command Line Arguments read this guide.

 netsh http add urlacl url=http://+:2113/ user=DOMAIN\username